aaronwork1205/Smart-Parking-Lot-Revolution/index.md

 However, since the DBSCAN algorithm relies on grouping the data points right next to each other, it works well on our problem.
 As we can see from the plot, DBSCAN algotithm will produce multiple uncentern number of clusters, however, one of them will be the number plate.
 The black pixels of the number plate (blank places with no number present) are all connected.
 As a result, the DBSCAN algorithm is capable of grouping the adjacent black pixels, and one of the clusters is the cluster of our plate.
 However, DBSCAN heavily relies on preprocessing and number of thresholds, making sure that each number plate will be a clear and solid quadrilateral, not dilated to make the boundaries unclear.
 With every aspect considered, DBSCAN is the best-performing algorithm.

 <img src = "https://github.com/Aaronwork1205/Machine_learning/blob/gh-pages/assets/css/6.png?raw=true">

+### SVM
+The results of supervised learning greatly depend on unsupervised learning for accurately capturing all the characters on the plate in order to produce accurate predictions.
+If only judging by the prediction of the individual character successfully captured from the plate, the SVM model of the first data set has an accuracy of about 53.5%, and the model trained by the second data set has an accuracy of about 68.3%.
+The accuracies are based on the same dozen of car images.

+### CNN

 ### Supervisewd Learning Results